-The funeral of Catholics should normally be celebrated with a Funeral Mass in the Church, followed by Christian burial, although the choice of cremation is allowed provided that it is not chosen for an anti-Christian motive.
-The body may be brought to the Church the day before although this is optional.
+The funeral of Catholics should normally be celebrated with a funeral (Requiem) Mass in the church, followed by Christian burial, although the choice of cremation is allowed provided that it is not chosen for an anti-Christian motive.
+The body may be brought to the Church the day before, although this is optional.

 The character of a Catholic Funeral

 It is important not to be unduly influenced by the portrayal of funerals in popular television drama.
-The Catholic Funeral Mass is a deeply good event in which a balanced combination of elements are present.
+The Catholic funeral Mass is a deeply meaningful event in which a balanced combination of elements are present.

 Remembering the Holy Souls

-One of the most important characteristics of a Catholic funeral is that it is not “the end”.
 The Church prays for all the faithful departed every day at Mass, and parishes make it possible for Masses to be requested for the repose of the soul of individuals, especially on the anniversary of their death.
-This ancient practice which was known in the earliest centuries of the Church, helps us to remember our loved ones in a constructive way, to place our grief in its proper perspective, and to help them by our charity.
+This ancient practice, which was known in the earliest centuries of the Church, helps us to remember our loved ones in a constructive way, to place our grief in its proper perspective, and to help them by our charity.

 November is observed as a month of special prayer for the Holy Souls.
 We give special honour to the memory of our loved ones by listing their names and placing them on the altar.

 When somebody dies, one of the first things to do is to contact a reputable Funeral Director who will assist you with the various arrangements that need to be made.
 The Funeral Director will contact your local priest and arrange with him the date and time of the funeral.

 You are very welcome to contact Father Neil for additional guidance and advice.
 Even if it has been some time since you or the deceased had any contact with the church, please be assured that our parish will welcome you and do all they can to assist with the funeral arrangements.